• Skip to main content

 • Heat large non stick or cast iron skillet to medium high.

-• Place chicken in dry pan (see searing instructions above).
+• Place chicken in pan.

 • Let cook for 4-5 minutes on each side until cooked through and meat thermometer reaches 165 degrees.

-• Remove from pan, cover and keep warm.
+• Remove from pan, cover with foil to keep warm.

 • Add garlic and sauté for 3 minutes.